Raghuraj361/Task-Manager-App---JS-Placement-Project---9ksy6nxaoik7/README.md

 1. User can add List.
 2. User can add cards inside list.
 3. User allowed to edit card information.
-4. User data is saved using LocalStorage.
-5. user is allowed to edit board name.
+4. user is allowed to edit board name.
-6. Drag and Drop from one state to another
+5. Drag and Drop from one state to another
 7. Developed using Plain Javascript, HTML & CSS.

 ## Author